 Cardinal Hill Rehabilitation Hospital opened in 1950 at the height of the polio epidemic as a 50-bed, convalescent home for children with polio and other orthopedic diagnoses.
 As the polio epidemic declined, the emphasis changed to include treatment of spinal cord injured children and young adults.

 Defining excellence in physical rehabilitation-giving hope and enhancing outcomes for patients and families.

-For more information about Cardinal Hill's Adult and Pediatric Outpatient Programs or Home Care, call (859) 367-7121.
+For more info about Cardinal Hill's Adult and Pediatric Outpatient Programs or Home Care, call (859) 367-7121.